typedb/typedb-docs/09-schema/01-concepts.md

 <!-- !!! synced with codeKeywordsToLink -->
 ## Define
 As the name suggests, we use the `define` keyword to develop the [schema](/docs/schema/overview) which represents the dataset stored in a Grakn knowledge graph.
-We use `define` to add new entities, relationships, attributes and rules to the schema.
+We use `define` to add new entities, relations, attributes and rules to the schema.

 When defining the schema in a single `schema.gql` file, the keyword `define` needs to be included only once at the very top.